 The only clothing items I had packed were waterproof motorcycle gear and sports apparel.
 Nothing else.
 While in Nyamasheke, I did a lot of adventure riding.
 I also observed my early morning workout routine.

-Biking and sporting gear served me well during my 2-week Nyamasheke expedition.
+Biking and sporting wear served me well during my 2-week Nyamasheke expedition.
 I thought I had everything I needed until my departure day.
-On my last day there, I was instructed to do a presentation in front of the Mayor, Executive Secretary and Vice Mayors.
+On my last day there, I was instructed to do a presentation in front of the Mayor, the Executive Secretary and two Vice Mayors.

 Preparing the presentation was as easy as chewing a piece of cake.
 That’s because I always document my experiences and observation.
 There was one problem though; I didn’t have an appropriate outfit for a business meeting, let alone an encounter with the honorables.